France survive Ireland scare, Netherlands ease past Gibraltar

 From the resulting corner Maignan saved the visitors' skin as he made a similar save from Nathan Collins' powerful effort.

+"Mike's stop allowed us to stay in the match and claim a clean sheet, so I'm going to say that he's the man of the match," Bayern Munich's Pavard told television channel TF1.

+"I had the chance to play, it was succesful, I scored, even if a defender's main objective is to defend well," he added.

-Manchester City centre-back Nathan Ake scored twice in a little over half an hour as the Netherlands eased past 10-men Gibraltar, 200th in the FIFA rankings in Rotterdam.
+In Rotterdam, Manchester City centre-back Nathan Ake scored twice in a little over half an hour as the Netherlands overcame 10-men Gibraltar, 200th in the FIFA rankings.

 Atletico Madrid forward Memphis Depay opened the scoring in the first half with a towering header before veteran Liam Walker was shown a red card the other side of the break.